Andrew Demese Gillum served as the 126th mayor of Tallahassee, Florida, and was the Democratic nominee for Governor of Florida the 2018 election.

 Gillum was born on July 26, 1979 in Miami, Florida.
 His father Charles was a construction worker, and his mother Frances was a school bus driver.
 Gillum was raised in Gainesville, Florida and graduated from Gainesville High School in 1998.
-He then attended Florida Agriculture and Mechanical University (FAMU).
-During his freshman year he engaged in protests, and served as a Senator in the Student Government Association.
-He later served as Senate President and Student Government Association President from 2001 to 2002.
+He then attended Florida Agricultural and Mechanical University (FAMU).
+During his freshman year he engaged in protests and served as a senator in the Student Government Association.
+He later served as senate president and Student Government Association president from 2001 to 2002.
 He was the first student member of the FAMU Board of Trustees.

-Gillum was twenty-three years old, and a political science major, when he was elected to the Tallahassee City Commission in 2003 for a one-year term, making him the youngest member ever elected.
-He graduated the same year with his BA in political science, and was recognized by the Congressional Black Caucus Foundation as an “emerging leader for 2003”.
+Gillum was a twenty-three-year-old political science major when he was elected to the Tallahassee City Commission in 2003 for a one-year term, making him the youngest member ever elected.
+He graduated the same year with his B.A. in political science and was recognized by the Congressional Black Caucus Foundation as an “emerging leader for 2003.”
 Gillum also served on the board of the Black Youth Coalition.
-He was elected to a four year term with the Commission in 2004 and was re-elected in 2008 and 2012.
+He was elected to a four-year term with the commission in 2004 and was re-elected in 2008 and 2012.

 Gillum announced his candidacy for Governor of Florida in March of 2017, the first person to declare his intention to run as a Democrat.
-He won the Democratic nomination for governor in an upset victory over former congresswoman Gwen Graham, and became the first African American nominee for Governor in Florida.
-At first, Gillum conceded to Republican candidate Ron DeSantis, but when the recount began, Gillum withdrew his concession.
+He won the Democratic nomination for governor in an upset victory over former congresswoman Gwen Graham and became the first African American nominee for governor in Florida.
 The campaign was marred by racial controversy.
-DeSantis was accused of using the verb “monkey” as a dog whistle, and President Trump called Gillum a “thief.”
+Republican nominee Ron DeSantis was accused of using the verb “monkey” as a dog whistle, and President Trump called Gillum a “thief.”
 Gillum lost a close election to DeSantis.

 Gillum was named as a “2010 emerging leader” by Essence, was honored by FAMU 2012 125th anniversary as an Outstanding Alumni, and in 2014 was named an emerging “40 under 40” leader by The Washington Post.